 On the Parcel Viewer site and on the house photos is written the legal description of plat name, block and lot number.
 Learning about the plat name can also tell you more about the history of the neighborhood.
 For example, if your house is in Wedgwood’s State Park Addition, here on this blog you can read the story of the original homestead settler, the later speculative owner of the plat who gave it the name State Park, and stories of people who lived there in the 1920s.

-In the original Wedgwood plat, the houses were built in a unified manner by developer Albert Balch who had purchased the entire property in 1941.
+The original Wedgwood plat is a five-block square from NE 80th to 85th Streets, 30th to 35th Avenues NE.
+All of the houses in this forty-acre tract were built in a unified manner by developer Albert Balch who had purchased the entire property in 1941.
+The property was undeveloped, so Balch filed a plat plan with King County showing where streets and houses would go.
 The houses in Balch’s first Wedgwood plat were designed by architects Harlan Thomas and Clyde Grainger in Colonial and Cape Cod styles.
-All of the houses from NE 80th to 85th Streets, 30th to 35th Avenues NE were then constructed between 1941 to 1945 by Balch’s company.
+All of the houses were then constructed between 1941 to 1945 by Balch’s company.

 Side Sewer Card research:

 The name of the original owner and builder of a house can often be found at the on-line searchable Side Sewer Cards.
 Entering your address will give both the front and back of the card.
 The front of the card shows your house’s position on the block and where the sewer lines are located.
 Nearby creeks and underground streams are shown.